 “The truth is that as an online student, you are not alone by any measure.
 Investing some initial time in clicking around... will reveal a robust network of resources in place to support you."

 Your course lecturers are here to help you.
-They are working hard to move teaching online and ensure you can still meet all the necessary learning objectives.
 If you have any issues or problems, we urge you get in touch.

 If you have any problems or issues with a module or assessment, then it is important to get in touch with your lecturer.
 You can contact them directly either via Canvas messages or email - they will usually let you know their preference.